sammi-turner/Crab-BASIC/README.md

 ### Comments

-Crab BASIC uses a single octothorpe symbol in place of the "rem" keyword that if used in most BASIC dialects.
+Crab BASIC uses a single octothorpe symbol in place of the "rem" keyword that is used in most BASIC dialects.

 ```
 # This is an example of a code comment